Kondor Path Tours

 Cable car to Choquequirao

 This new access road will cross 1,400 meters above the Apurimac River.
-This trail will reduce the distance of the road to Choquequirao to only 5.1 kilometers, and the travel time will be only about 15 minutes.
+This trail will reduce the distance of the road to Choquequirao to only 5.1 kilometers and the travel time will be about 15 minutes.
 It is one of the most ambitious projects for the archaeological center to boost tourism in the southern region of Peru.

 The difficulty of the Choquequirao Trek